 His albums +/- (1996), 0°C (1998), matrix (2000), dataplex (2005), test pattern (2008) and supercodex (2013) pioneered a new minimal world of electronic music through his razor-sharp techniques and aesthetics.
 The Solar System (2016) a limited edition vinyl was released by The Vinyl Factory in 2016.
 In 2017 he released the vinyl music for percussion with a CD to come.

-Ikeda is the award winner of the Prix Ars Electronica Collide@CERN 2014.
+Ikeda is the award winner of the Prix Ars Electronica [email protected] 2014.

-Cullen Miller is a sound-system artist, spatial-media designer, and curator.
-His projects vary in nature but typically fall within the spectrum of sound design, installation, composition, and systems design.
-Reared in Detroit, he relocated to San Francisco pursuing curatorial work with Gray Area, SFCMP, and to teach digital signal processing at San Francisco State University.
-He currently spends his days designing and constructing technical systems at Obscura Digital.
+Cullen Miller is a systems artist, spatial-media designer, and composer.
+His projects vary in nature but typically fall within the spectrum of media architecture, sound design, installation, composition, and systems design.
+Reared in Detroit, he relocated to San Francisco pursuing curatorial work with Gray Area, SFCMP, and to teach digital signal processing.
+He currently spends his days designing and engineering systems architecture.
 He has released recordings under numerous aliases and organizes the concert series, FINITE.
-His performances and installations have been exhibited internationally in museums, galleries, and clubs.
+His performances and installations have been exhibited internationally in various museums, galleries, and clubs.

 Ars Citizen is an independent art-commissioning and curatorial platform committed to advancing the production and diffusion of contemporary art and ideas.